Restaurant-quality pizza in your own backyard that’s easy, fast and absolutely upper-case, AMAZING.

 But – spoiler alert – the pizzas the Koda make are actually that good.
 Like so so SO good that the Koda sells itself everywhere we take it.
-And, my non-Ooni pizzas don’t taste that good… They just don’t!
+And, my non-Ooni pizzas don’t taste anywhere near as good… I’m not some pizza expert!

 Table of Contents

 The Quick Version of the Ooni Koda 12 Review